-The HomePod was discontinued after just three years on the market (get it now while supplies last), but Apple isn’t giving up on its smart speaker ambitions.
-Released last September alongside the iPhone 12, the HomePod mini was meant to be a smaller alternative to Apple’s high-priced, high-fidelity speaker, but now it’s the only game in town.
+The HomePod was discontinued after just three years on the market, but Apple isn’t giving up on its smart speaker ambitions.
+Released in 2020 alongside the iPhone 12, the HomePod mini was meant to be a smaller alternative to Apple’s high-priced, high-fidelity speaker, but now it’s the only game in town.
 And if you want to set up a Siri-based smart home, it’s essential.

 Size and design

 The HomePod mini still has the mesh grill exterior available in space gray or white, but it has an entirely different shape than the HomePod.
 It’s a sphere rather than a cylinder, and its look is somewhat reminiscent of the mesh-protected apples you might find at the supermarket and isn’t much bigger.
 The HomePod mini measures 3.3 inches tall, less than half the height of the HomePod, but it feels even smaller than that in person.
 The entire top is a display, but it’s mainly for Siri and status lights and can be hard to see from across the room.
 Like the original HomePod, the mini’s cord is permanently attached and somewhat inflexible, but no matter where you put your HomePod mini, it’s certainly a statement piece.

 While it might look small and unpowered, the HomePod mini is actually just as capable as the larger model, while its size means that it has fewer speakers and microphones than the larger model.
 As Apple describes, the HomePod mini has a “full-range driver, powered by a neodymium magnet and a pair of force-canceling passive radiators,” but its sound isn’t nearly as deep as the larger HomePod.
 It’s particularly lacking in bass, which was the original HomePod’s strongest suit, but the mini is still plenty powerful enough to fill a room with sound, especially if you pick up a pair of them and set them up as stereo speakers on an iOS device or Apple TV.